Generation of massively entangled bright states of light during harmonic generation in resonant media: Introduction

+Ref.\cite{gorlach20} suggested that nontrivial (albeit extremely weak in Ref.\cite{gorlach20}) quantum features might appear in the properties of the generated light due to interference of multiple quantum pathways generating nonlinear optical response.
+Quantum properties of the generated light can be further amplified if the incident light interacts with a correlated quantum state of a material system, mapping material correlations onto the generated light \cite{gorlach20,pizzi23,tzallas23,lange2023electron}.

+This theoretical optimism is now supported by experimental advances: the promise of the early steps \cite{tsatrafyllis17,lewenstein2021generation} has now been strengthened by Refs.\cite{lemieux2024photon,theidel2024evidence,rasputnyi2024high,lamprou2023nonlinear}.
+In particular, while the initial experimental route \cite{tsatrafyllis17,lewenstein2021generation} took advantage of a post-selection procedure, the experiment \cite{theidel2024evidence} demonstrated distinctly quantum features of the generated harmonics without relying on it.

-There is, of course, a different route to generating bright quantum states of light via nonlinear-optical response: begin with an intense incident light already in a quantum state~\cite{Spasibko2017,even2023photon,Kaminer2023}.
-As the quantum properties of the incident light should affect the quantum properties of the generated harmonics, the latter should emerge in nontrivial quantum states.
-The technological breakthrough in generating the so-called bright squeezed vacuum states of light~\cite{iskhakov2009generation,iskhakov2012superbunched} with sufficient number of photons has enabled generation of several harmonics of this light~\cite{Spasibko2017}.
+There is, of course, a different route to generating bright quantum states of light via nonlinear optical response: one can use intense driving field already in a quantum state \cite{Spasibko2017,even2023photon, Kaminer2023,rasputnyi2024high}, or combine classical and quantum drivers \cite{lemieux2024photon}.
+As the quantum properties of the incident light should affect quantum properties of the generated harmonics, the latter should emerge in nontrivial quantum states.
+The technological breakthrough in generating the so-called bright squeezed vacuum states of light \cite{iskhakov2009generation,iskhakov2012superbunched} with a sufficient number of photons has enabled generation of several harmonics of this light \cite{Spasibko2017,rasputnyi2024high}.
+In this context, we also note the recent proposal \cite{sloan2023entangling} to extend the parametric down conversion sources into the UV and XUV range by replacing the traditional single high-energy pump photon with many low-energy ones.

 Here we introduce a completely different avenue.
 We start with a standard laser pulse in a coherent state, and a quantum material system in a simple, uncorrelated ground state.
 To generate harmonics in a non-trivial quantum state, we rely only on the excitation of the material system by the generated harmonic light, a process often ignored in the description of high harmonic generation.
 Unsurprisingly, once such excitations are included, the light-matter state becomes entangled.
 This entanglement is central to what follows.